ZengZezhu/Eco-Path-Integrals-in-GPUMD/README.md

-# Eco-PIMD patch for GPUMD
+# Eco Path Integrals in GPUMD

 This repository provides a source-code patch for adding **Eco Path Integrals** to the GPUMD implementation of path-integral molecular dynamics (PIMD).